Date of Degree

 There are two main approaches to ranking and selection problem.
 One is subset selection and the other one is indifference zone selection.
 Also by employing directed graph, some single-best ranking and selection methods can be extended to solve multi-best selection problem.
 Our method is designed to solve multi-best ranking and selection.
 And in Chapter 3, one procedure for ranking and selection in terminating simulation is extended based full sequential idea.
 It means we compare the sample means among all systems in contention at each stage.
 Also, we add a technique to do pre-selection of the superior systems at the same time of eliminating inferior systems.
 This can accelerate the speed of obtaining the number of best systems we want.
 Experiments are conducted to demonstrate the pre-selection technique can save observation significantly compared with the procedure without it.
 Also compared with existing methods, our procedure can save significant number of observations.
 We also explore the effect of common random number.
 By using it in the simulation process, more observations can be saved.

 The third contribution of this thesis is to extend the procedure in Chapter 3 for steady-state simulation.
 Asymptotic variance is employed in this case.
 We justify our procedure in asymptotic point of view.
 And by doing extensive experiments, we demonstrate that our procedure can work in most cases when sample size is finite

 xi, 100 pages

 Copyright 2013 Huan Yu

 Yu, Huan.
 "New Statistical Methods for Simulation Output Analysis."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.